flowersteam/EpidemiOptim/readme.md

 A visualization notebook can be found in `epidemioptim/analysis/Visualization EpidemiOptim.ipynb`.
 It allows the interactive visualizations of one run per condition presented in the paper.
 The user will be able to tune the parameter balance the economic and health costs, to modify constraints on their maximal cumulative values, or to explore the Pareto front resulting from the multi-objective optimization of the NSGA-II algorithm.

+If you want to visualize your own runs, copy them from the `data/results` folder (where they are stored by the training process) to the `data/data_for_visualization` folder while respecting the organization.

+This notebook is also hoster in an online application [here](https://epidemioptim.bordeaux.inria.fr/).
+)

 ### Please contribute !